 Admission Requirements.
-Applicants for unconditional admission should have a minimum grade-point average of 3.00 in the major, strong letters of recommendation from those familiar with the student's previous academic background, a minimum combined verbal and quantitative GRE score of 900, a minimum verbal GRE score of 450, and a minimum analytical writing score of 3.5.
+Applicants for admission should have a minimum grade-point average of 3.40 in the major, strong letters of recommendation from those familiar with the student's previous academic background, a minimum combined verbal and quantitative GRE score of 296 (old score equivalent of 1000), a minimum werbal GRE score of 153 (old score equivalent of 500), and a minimum analytical writing score of 3.5.
 Students not meeting the above requirements may be admitted on a provisional basis.
-Admission is competitive, and all application materials must be received by February 15, 2010 for fall 2010 admission.
-Completed applications must include: an online application, GRE scores, three letters of recommendation, transcripts from all undergraduate institutions, and a personal statement indicating why you desire to be a speech-language pathologist.
+Admission is competitive, and all application materials must be received by February 1st of each calendar year for fall admission.
+Completed applications must include: an online application, GRE scores, three letters of recommendation, transcripts from all undergraduate institutions, and a personal statement indicating why the applicant desires to be a speech-language pathologist.
+In addition, all applicants must have completed a neural anatomy and physiology course having earned a grade of "B" or better.
+When such is not the case, the course must be taken during the first semester of graduate coursework.